Good: Decent looking seven-seat people carrier. Comes with seven year warranty.

-Bad: Handling not up to the standards of the Mazda 5 and Ford Grand C-Max
+Bad: Handling not up to the standards of the Mazda5 or Ford Grand C-MAX.

-Good: All-new more attractive Cee'd, sister car to i30, comes with Kia's seven-year warranty as standard.
-Steers, grips, rides and handles very well indeed on standard 195/65 R15 Hankook Kinergy Eco tyres.
+Good: Comes with Kia's seven-year warranty as standard.
+Rides and handles very well on standard Hankook Kinergy Eco tyres.

-Good: Great looking estate car that really does deserve 5 stars for its winning combination of good looks, excellent ride quality, decent handling and useful economy.
+Good: Great looking estate car that really does deserve five stars for its winning combination of good looks, excellent ride quality and useful economy.

-Bad: No collision mitigation system like the latest Fords, Vauxhalls, Volvos and Hondas.
+Bad: No collision mitigation system like latest Ford, Vauxhall, Volvo or Honda systems.

-Bad: Only one engine, and not in lowest tax bracket.
-Satnav does not take 7 digit UK postcodes.
+Bad: Only one engine and not in lowest tax bracket.
+Pre 2014 satnav does not take seven digit UK postcodes.
+From 2014 it does and works brilliantly.

-Good: Excellent small car for the money, high quality and neatly designed interior, spacious, great to drive, cheap to run, one of the best small cars around.
+Good: Excellent small car for the money.
+High quality and neatly designed interior.
+Great to drive and cheap to run.
+One of the best small cars around.

 Good: Beautifully styled coupe version of the Kia Cee'd.
 Performance version in the pipeline with 204PS turbocharged 1.6-litre engine.